Maxi-SR/BaSP-A2022-Etapa-1/README.md

 The Radium Rocket team started to develop the project,this week only the index.html was made, but as the weeks go by the project will grow!

+## Week 3

+This week we are dedicated to giving the style made in figma in week 1.
+We only use css to do that.

 ### Need help?
 *Contact us!*